Signature change by a morphism of spectral triples: Summary and outlook

-The notion of twisted Clifford algebra (see Definition \ref{DefTwCliff}) provides a framework in which the Dirac operators denoted by $\HDir$ (which are not associated with a Clifford structure) acquire meaning, along with their signature-transformed metrics.
-An interesting feature of $\tw$-morphisms is that they are fully parametrized by the fundamental symmetries $\tw$, presenting the corresponding signature changes as "deformations" of spectral triples that preserve the fermionic and spectral actions.
-This approach to implement signature change appears more natural than usual Wick rotation, as it applies uniformly to the algebraic structure of each geometric dimension via a single operator $\tw$, which, in quantum field theory, is explicitly given by the temporal gamma matrix.
+An interesting feature of $\tw$-morphisms is that they are fully parametrized by the operators $\tw$, presenting the corresponding signature changes as "deformations" of spectral triples that preserve the fermionic and spectral actions.

-We hope that this connection will provide a concrete path toward defining a Lorentzian approach within noncommutative geometry, based on the axioms of the dual spectral triple.
-Another perspective is to modify the current noncommutative Standard Model by incorporating one of the dual spectral triples proposed in Subsection \ref{SubSec4dlor} into the almost commutative manifold to obtain a physically Lorentz-invariant fermionic action.

-At this point, we may ask why physics appears to favor one of the two dual spectral triples.
-Indeed, $\act_f^\twpr( \TprDir, \psi)$ and $\act_f( \prDir, \psi)$ differ in the symmetry groups they admit, since their inner products are distinct.
-The fact that spacetime possesses the Lorentz group as its symmetry group implies that only $\act_f^\twpr( \TprDir, \psi)$ is physically relevant.
-Notably, in the case of the $\twpr$-inner product, mass is explicitly given as a scalar and is thus only compatible with the symmetry group of $\act_f^\twpr( \TprDir, \psi)$ and the $\twpr$-$PRST$.
-Since, in the noncommutative Standard Model, mass originates from the finite part of the almost commutative manifold, this may necessitate that the symmetry group be the Lorentz group.
-Consequently, the spectral triple in the connection should be the $\twpr$-$PRST$, thereby linking the finite noncommutative component to the existence of time.
+This raises the question of why physics appears to favour one of the two dual spectral triples.
+The fermionic actions $\act_f^\twpr(\TprDir,\psi)$ and $\act_f(\prDir,\psi)$ differ in the symmetry groups they admit, since they arise from distinct inner products.
+Given the Lorentzian nature of physical space-time, only $\act_f^\twpr(\TprDir,\psi)$, and thus the $\twpr$-$PRST$, is compatible with a Lorentz-invariant scalar mass term.
+Combined with the fact that, in the noncommutative Standard Model, masses originate from the finite part of the almost commutative geometry, this suggests that Lorentz symmetry constrains the choice of spectral triple entering the connection and points to a relation between the finite noncommutative sector and the emergence of the time direction.
+We hope that this connection will provide a concrete path towards a Lorentzian formulation of almost commutative geometries, for instance by incorporating one of the dual spectral triples of Subsection~\ref{SubSec4dlor} into the noncommutative Standard Model.
+The extension of this programme to non-compact globally hyperbolic space-times is left for future work.